mietek/halcyon-website/pages/reference/index.md

 > Command-line option: | `--sandbox-sources=…`
 > Magic file:          | `.halcyon/sandbox-sources`

-Additional Cabal packages to include in the sandbox layer, as build-time dependencies.
+Additional Cabal packages to include in the sandbox directory, as build-time dependencies.

 The packages are made available for installation by running `cabal sandbox add-source`, must be separated by whitespace, and may be specified as: